One-way analysis of variance: Assumptions

-If data are ordinal, a non-parametric alternative to this test should be used such as Kruskal–Wallis one-way analysis of variance.
+The major variants are: If data are ordinal, a non-parametric alternative to this test should be used such as Kruskal–Wallis one-way analysis of variance.
 If the variances are not known to be equal, a generalization of 2-sample Welch's t-test can be used.

 Departures from population normality

 ANOVA is a relatively robust procedure with respect to violations of the normality assumption.

 The one-way ANOVA can be generalized to the factorial and multivariate layouts, as well as to the analysis of covariance.

 It is often stated in popular literature that none of these F-tests are robust when there are severe violations of the assumption that each population follows the normal distribution, particularly for small alpha levels and unbalanced layouts.
 Furthermore, it is also claimed that if the underlying assumption of homoscedasticity is violated, the Type I error properties degenerate much more severely.

 However, this is a misconception, based on work done in the 1950s and earlier.
 The first comprehensive investigation of the issue by Monte Carlo simulation was Donaldson (1966).
 He showed that under the usual departures (positive skew, unequal variances) "the F-test is conservative", and so it is less likely than it should be to find that a variable is significant.
 However, as either the sample size or the number of cells increases, "the power curves seem to converge to that based on the normal distribution".
 Tiku (1971) found that "the non-normal theory power of F is found to differ from the normal theory power by a correction term which decreases sharply with increasing sample size."
 The problem of non-normality, especially in large samples, is far less serious than popular articles would suggest.

 The current view is that "Monte-Carlo studies were used extensively with normal distribution-based tests to determine how sensitive they are to violations of the assumption of normal distribution of the analyzed variables in the population.
 The general conclusion from these studies is that the consequences of such violations are less severe than previously thought.
 Although these conclusions should not entirely discourage anyone from being concerned about the normality assumption, they have increased the overall popularity of the distribution-dependent statistical tests in all areas of research."

 For nonparametric alternatives in the factorial layout, see Sawilowsky.
 For more discussion see ANOVA on ranks.